|

 Probable Spam |

-the Spam Score so that you can use Outlook Mailbox Rules to
+as shown below, so that you can use Outlook Mailbox Rules to automatically move

 |